Beginner-Exploring-Linux

 This is a list of distributions which I have explored when learning Linux.
 Pick the option you have chosen to install.

-Click the distro name to go to the guide or download to be taken straight to the download page for the ISO file.
+Click the distro name to go to the guide or the url to be taken straight to the download page for the ISO file.
+(In alphabetical order)

 ---